Securing SQL Server

 Auditing

-SQL Server has a built-in auditing capability that allows you to track events and write them to a file, the Windows Security log, or the Windows Application log.
-This is useful for tracking access to sensitive data, including reads and writes.
+SQL Server Audit tracks events and writes them to a file, the Security log, or the Application log.
+Useful for tracking reads and writes to sensitive data.

-I recommend keeping these audits narrow in scope, as they can slow down performance on busy servers.
+Keep audits narrow in scope.
+Broad auditing can noticeably slow down busy servers.

 Module Signing